bcrisp084/crispy-computing-machine/README.md

   ## Instructions
-  Initiate the project by entering in the following command.. npm install followed by node index.js to run it
+  Initiate the project by entering in the following command.. npm install followed by the command of node index.js in the terminal

   ## Usage
-   it is desoigned to create a readme for any future projects
+   The app is designed to store the info of your project

   ## License
    MIT